William P. Hobby Airport: Terminal

-Taxis are available at Curb Zone 2.

-Lyft and Uber are available at Curb Zone 5.

 Other

 There are several artistic pieces located in and on the William P. Hobby Airport grounds.

 Artists Paul Kittleson and Carter Ernst created Take-off, a stainless steel bird's nest showing interwoven branches created using industrial materials.
 The nest is 30 ft wide and is held 20 ft above the ground by three steel tree trunks.
 The nest is depicted floating above a subtropical garden.
 The artists created the work to depict the spirit of Houston's industrial force along the coastal plain.
 Take-off is located at Hobby's Broadway Street entrance.

 The Houston Air Route Traffic Control Center serves as the airport's ARTCC.